jaycelpenamora/prototype_in_php/readme.md

 Requirements
-    1. Composer then run "composer dump-autoload"
+    1. Make sure you have **Composer** then run "composer dump-autoload"
     2. PHP 8 <
     3. Enable output buffering
     Optional